 Let Them Know About Parking and Other Changes

 Let employees know if there will be a change in parking space and if they'll have parking paid.
 Ask employees ahead of time what they require so you can try to provide enough parking for everyone who requires it.
 If this isn't possible, let them know if there are other options and what you're willing to do to assist them in coping with the change to their commute.

 Communicating with employees on a regular basis about the move is key to keep them in the loop and to ensure that hear-say is kept to a minimum.
 Also, provide the opportunity for employees to ask you questions about the move - the communication should go two ways.

-Ask staff about how the new office space will work, how things could be set up for efficiency, staff enjoyment and overall working environment.
+Ask staff about how the new office space will work, how things could be set up for efficiency, staff enjoyment, and the overall working environment.
 The more staff become involved in the decision-making process, the greater the input and team support.
-This is essential to keeping morale high during what can often be a difficult time.
+It is essential to keeping morale high during what can often be a difficult time.

 If your company has been located in one place for a while, employees will have their favorite eating spots, coffee shops and business-related services nearby.
 To help with the transition, create a list of local businesses that are in the new neighborhood, including restaurants, cafes, gyms, day care centers, dry cleaners and grocery stores.

 If you're a small business owner, you might consider taking an afternoon off to visit the new area with your employees.